yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * ZIP encoders and encoders
           * these are not particularly expensive to initialize.
 They are, however, quite expensive to free, because they rely on object finalization to ensure that the native memory they use is also freed
       * large object pools of generic classes will most certainly lead to more performance issues than they solve.
 Leave these techniques to classes that are expensive to initialize, and when the number of the reused objects will be small
+  * Weak, Soft, and Other References
+    * indefinite (soft, weak, phantom, and final) references alter the ordinary lifecycle of Java objects, allowing them to be reused in ways that may be more GC-friendly than pools or thread-local variables
+    * Weak references should be used when an application is interested in an object only if that object is strongly referenced elsewhere in the application
+    * Soft references hold onto objects for (possibly) long periods of time, providing a simple GC-friendly LRU cache
+      * the referent must not be strongly referenced elsewhere.
+If the soft reference is the only remaining reference to its referent, the referent is freed during the next GC cycle only if the soft reference has not recently been accessed
+      '''long ms = SoftRefLRUPolicyMSPerMB * AmountOfFreeMemoryInMB;
+if (now - last_access_to_reference > ms)
+free the reference''' where `-XX:SoftRefLRUPolicyMSPerMB=N` (default 1000 ms), second value is the amount of free memory in the heap (once the GC cycle has completed)
+    * Indefinite references consume their own memory and hold onto memory of other objects for long periods of time; they should be used sparingly

 ## 9 Threading and Synchronization Performance
   * Thread pools and thread executors